 The London Boys (Bowie): originally the B-side of the 'Rubber Band' single (Deram DM 107).
 Re-released on single in 1975 (Decca F 13579) and also on several compilation albums (see Early Works).
 Surpringly, it was played live in New York, Roseland Ballroom, 19-06-00, and on a concert at the BBC's Broadcasting House in London, 27-06-00; subsequently, it was re-recorded for Toy.
 In 2002, 1'26" and 1'30" excerpts of this re-recording were issued as "secret B-sides" on BowieNet.
 The officially released version is more up-tempo, features a string section rather than an organ, and probably a different recording altogether.

-London Bye Ta-Ta (Bowie): a demo of this song has been issued on an EMIDISC acetate.
+London Bye Ta-Ta (Bowie): a demo of this song has been pressed on an EMIDISC acetate; this (or a different demo) was released on Spying Through A Keyhole.
 The original version was recorded in 1968 but the master tape soon afterwards got lost and hence it was re-recorded in 1970.
 The original version has survived on a one-sided 1969 metal acetate (Capitol Audiodisc); probably this recording has appeared on bootleg single (MOON 1) and later on the Naked And Wired (GEMA BOW 005) CD and several other bootlegs.
 The 2010 Deluxe Edition of David Bowie contains a similar version but with a different vocal and lacking the horses hooves effect at the end.
 The 1970 remake was officially released nineteen years later on Sound + Vision I, the 2003 reissue containing a previously unreleased stereo mix.
 The stereo version plus an alternate mix appeared as bonus tracks on the 40th Anniversary Edition of Space Oddity.
 A third version supposedly is available only on a German acetate (Z-68/4880).
 Bowie recorded two versions for the BBC; the 1968 Top Gear performance is available on Bowie At The Beeb, whereas the 1970 The Sunday Show recording is featured on several bootlegs (see BBC Performances).